sausheong/polyblog/README.md

 ## Conclusion

-As mentioned earlier, writing a web application this way is overly convoluted for a simple application.
-However, there are a number of benefits for using Polyglot to write a web application:
+As mentioned earlier, writing a web app this way is overly convoluted for a simple blog app.
+However, there are a number of benefits for using Polyglot to write a web app:

-1. Evolve your application - you don't need to create the whole application all at one shot.
+1. **Evolve your web app** - you don't need to create the whole web app all at one shot.
 Create it piecemeal and add new responders or take out old ones as necessary
-2. Scale your application - in this example, we're starting just 1 process for each responder.
+2. **Scale your web app** - in this example, we're starting just 1 process for each responder.
 Polyglot allows you to start as many processes as you like for each responder, and will redirect the request to each one of them round-robin.
 You don't even need to add them all at one shot, you can add or remove the responders later when you need them
-3. Use what you like to create your responders - as you can see, you can use different programming languages to write responders.
+3. **Use what you like to create your responders** - as you can see, you can use different programming languages to write responders.
 In fact you don't even need to write the same responder using the same programming language.
 In the above example, you can write the same responder using 2 different languages and have them registered with the broker and the broker will send the requests to them in a round robin

 Why multiple languages?
 Logically if you're the only programmer in the team, or if you have a small team with a focused set of skills, you can ust choose one programming language as the primary one.
 However, teams evolve and change over time, team members leave or join and the skillsets change as well.

-When that happens, everyone needs to still keep up with the same chosen programming language, because there's no other choice.
+When that happens, everyone needs to learn the same chosen programming language, because there's no other choice.
 What's worse, you need to use the same libraries even though newer libraries or tools are available, unless you migrate from an existing library to a new one.
 And as the platform and the libraries age, re-platforming or changing libraries become really painful.

 With Polyglot, you can have the flexibility of slowly evolving the entire system from libraries to programming languages to the entire underlying platform.
 Just write new responders in the new platform while retaining the existing ones.
 And then move responders piecemeal to the new platform as and when needed.